Limber-Rodriguez-Rojas/Bulldozer-game-in-C/README.md

 [Youtube Video](https://www.youtube.com/watch?v=QQdxiQNExBM&t=1s "Youtube Video")

-This is meant to be an educational project to learn about the use of the SDL graphic library
+This is meant to be an educational project to learn about the use of the SDL graphic library.

 >     Make sure you have already installed SDL 1.2 library on your PC to compile it!